‘Alright, mate, tea, and a diet coke for the lady. The rest will sort themselves out.’

 The girl turned her shades in Yannis’ direction again.

 He shuffled to the serving hatch and shouted out the order.
-With a bit of luck, Sylvy wouldn’t be long; it was getting harder to keep his grin in place.
+With a bit of luck, Sylvy wouldn’t be long.
 Behind his back, the girl’s voice carried in that stage whisper the British loved.

 ‘I think I’m getting worse Ed.
 He could have been a Martian.
-I could barely understand a word, and there’s no music this time.’
+I could barely understand a word, and there’s no music.’

 ‘He’s got a Greek accent that’s all; been here for donkeys.
 You shouldn’t worry so much, he’s talking human.’

 ‘Could have fooled me.’